rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Client.md

 cd orb-agent
 ```

-Now, let's create the files needed to install the Orb-Agent
+Now, let's create the necessary files for the Orb-Agent installation.

 ### :simple-docker: **2.1. `docker-compose.yml`**
 1. First, let's create the file with the following command: